New York City on a budget. Sounds like an oxymoron right?

 - Many of the museums are free on certain days/time or tickets are suggested admission (meaning you pay what you want).

 - Most of the famous sights around the city are awesome and free.
-My favorites were The High Line, Brooklyn Bridge, Cental Park (BEAUTIFUL) and Chelsea Market.
+My favorites were The High Line, Brooklyn Bridge, Cental Park (BEAUTIFUL IN FALL) and Chelsea Market.

 - Take the Staten Island Ferry across the river and get a stunning look at the city skyline and Statue of Liberty for free.

 - You can get into shows like Good Morning America and Jimmy Fallon for FREE.
 We got our tickets to see Jimmy’s monologue about a month in advance.
-Just make sure you are early and get in line as soon as they let you.
-We were a few minutes late and we got turned away literally at the last second.
-(I’m still crushed.)
+Again, just make sure you are early and get in line as soon as they let you.

 4. Take the Subway.